voidshard/wysteria/README.md

 - Wysteria makes no attempt to understand the links you set or sanitize strings given.
 The meaning behind the file resource 'location' for example is left entirely to the user -- it could be a filepath, a url, an id into another system or something else entirely.
 - There is no maximum number of facets, links or resources that one can attach that is enforced by the system.
 Practical limits of the underlying systems will begin to apply at some point however.

 ##Contributing

 All contributors are welcome.
-If you write a new implementation for any og the interfaces or make any improvements please do make a pull request.
+If you write a new implementation for any of the interfaces or make any improvements please do make a pull request.

 Also, if (when) you find bugs, let me know.